chadkluck/serverless-webservice-template-for-pipeline-atlantis/README.md

-# Serverless Webservice Template for Pipeline Atlantis
+# Serverless Web Service Template for Atlantis Pipeline

 > Note: As of June 2024 this document as well as tutorials are undergoing revisions and may be inaccurate.
 Updates should be completed by the end of July 2024